Two bus rides, a shuttle, and a short walk brought me to Cape Reinga, the northern terminus of Te Araroa.

 Progressing further north, clouds gradually filled the sky.
 The weather report continued to look good — no rain — though some raindrops splashed on the bus windows, which wasn’t really surprising, given the clouds.
 By the time we reached Waitangi, a steady drizzle started.

-We arrived at Kerikeri a little late, and it took a longer than expected to get everyone on the bus because there were more backpacks than they’d planned on, and a couple of bikes took up a lot of space in the luggage compartment, forcing the last few people to get on the bus (not us) to have to carry their packs on.
+We arrived to our bus transfer at Kerikeri a little late, and it took a longer than expected to get everyone on the bus because there were more backpacks than they’d planned on, and a couple of bikes that took up a lot of space in the luggage compartment, forcing the last few people to get on the bus (not us) to have to carry their packs on.

 To be honest, I napped most of the bus ride to Kaitaia.
 The scenery was nice, but I’d gotten up early.
 As we got closer to Kaitaia, the occasional drizzle turned into a steady rain, which tapered off just as the bus dropped us off.
 We got off the bus at a public building at the south end of town, with public toilets and a meeting hall, and a New Zealand iSite, a local information center.
 We registered that we would be hiking along 90 Mile Beach, which we will get to tomorrow.